 - Guides on how to use the products

 - Facebook ads

 - Video scripts

-These are all examples, if you were into smart homes and that tech, you can probably write at least 5-10 bullet points for each.
+These are all examples; if you were into smart homes and that tech, you could probably write at least 5-10 bullet points for each.

 Action step: Start building an ideal customer persona.